Last updated on 2026-05-22

 Program structure

-- Engaging classroom instruction combined with practical training
+- Engaging classroom instruction combined with practical hands-on training.

-- Eligibility for apprenticeship credit towards further training
+- Opportunities for apprenticeship credit towards further training.

 Featured Experiences

-The Carpentry Certificate program offers several unique features that enhance the learning experience:
+The Carpentry program offers several unique features that enhance the learning experience:

-- Engaging group projects that foster teamwork and collaboration
+- Group projects that foster teamwork and collaboration among students.

 Career Options

-Graduates of the Carpentry Certificate program can pursue a variety of career paths in Canada, including:
+Graduates of the Carpentry certificate program can pursue a variety of career opportunities in Canada, including:

 - Framer: Responsible for constructing the framework of buildings, including walls, floors, and roofs.

-- Formwork Carpenter: Specializes in creating molds for concrete structures, ensuring they are built to specifications.
+- Formwork Carpenter: Specializes in creating molds for concrete structures, ensuring stability and accuracy.

 - Finish Carpenter: Focuses on the final touches of construction, such as installing trim, molding, and cabinetry.

-- Renovation Carpenter: Works on remodeling projects, updating existing structures to meet modern standards.
+- Renovation Carpenter: Works on remodeling projects, updating and improving existing structures.

-- Site Supervisor: Oversees construction projects, managing teams and ensuring work is completed on time and to quality standards.
+- Site Supervisor: Oversees construction projects, managing teams and ensuring compliance with safety regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.